-Barnum House, 1819, 10568 County 2 Rd., Grafton, ACO's first Intervention to Protect In 1932, before there was an ACO, University of Toronto Professor of Architecture, Eric Arthur purchased Loyalist Barnum House near Grafton, Ontario.
+Barnum House, 1819, 10568 County 2 Rd., Grafton

+In 1932, before there was an ACO, University of Toronto Professor of Architecture, Eric Arthur purchased Loyalist Barnum House near Grafton, Ontario.
 Like many buyers of heritage properties, he soon realized that he had invested in a money pit.
 But he had a solution to that problem: "Now that we had an unpainted house and a ruinous barn on our hands, it was obvious that something more had to be done and, at a meeting in Toronto, the Conservancy was born."
 In 1933 Eric Arthur and his friends founded the Architectural Conservancy of Ontario, dedicated to "saving structures of architectural merit and places of natural beauty or interest."
 Today, Barnum House, ACO's first intervention to protect, is a beautifully conserved National Historic Site and museum house managed by the Ontario Heritage Trust.
 But, like all museum houses, Barnum House faces challenges that threaten its future; these challenges are being met by Ontario Heritage Trust and by ACO's Cobourg branch - see p10.

 In 2013 ACO published 80 for 80: Celebrating Eighty Years of the Architectural Conservancy of Ontario, a record of ACO intervention success presented in the stories of a fraction of the buildings, structures and heritage landscapes ACO saved, or helped others save, through its first eight decades.

 ACO Interventions to Protect is a record of ACO action since the publication of 80 for 80.
 In this list of more than 150 interventions there are successes and too many cases in which the fate of Ontario's built and landscape heritage remains, after years of campaigning, still "to be determined".
 But, in Interventions to Protect, there are few losses where there might have been many, if not for ACO action in its seventeen branches, as well as in many places where there is heritage but, for now, no branch of ACO.

-401 Richmond Street West, suite 206, Toronto, ON, Canada M5V 3A8 T: 416-367-8075 TF: 1-877-264-8937 F: 416-367-8630 E: coo@arconserv.ca The Past.
-Our Present.
-Your Future.
+401 Richmond Street West, suite 206, Toronto, ON, Canada M5V 3A8 T: 416-367-8075 TF: 1-877-264-8937 F: 416-367-8630 E: coo@arconserv.ca

-ACO Interventions to Protect 2013-2024 (click here or on header to find I2P location map)
+ACO Interventions to Protect 2013-2025 (click on header to find I2P location map)

 ACO Cambridge & North Dumfries 5-7

 ACO Chatham-Kent 8-12

 ACO Clarington 13

 ACO Cobourg & East Northumberland 13-15

 ACO Collingwood 16-17

 ACO Credit & Humber Watershed 18-19

 ACO Guelph Wellington 20-26

 ACO Halton Hills 26-34

 ACO Hamilton Region 34-41

 ACO Ingersoll 44

 ACO London Region 45-6

 ACO Meaford 62

 ACO Muskoka 63-65

 ACO Newmarket 66-69

 ACO North Bruce Grey Owen Sound 70

 ACO North Waterloo Region 71-76

 ACO Port Hope 77-84

 ACO Quinte 85-86

 ACO South Bruce Grey 87

 ACO St Catharines 88-93

 ACO St Thomas Elgin 94-96

 ACO Stratford Perth 97-101

-ACO Toronto (with Ontario Place, Osgoode Garden) 102-133
+ACO Toronto 102-139

-ACO Toronto Spring Symposia 134-140
+ACO Toronto Spring Symposia 140-146

-ACO TOBuilt 141
+ACO TOBuilt 147

-ACO Windsor Essex 142-145
+ACO Windsor Essex 148-151

-Interventions to Protect outside ACO branches 146-151
+Interventions to Protect outside ACO branches 152-157

-ACO NextGen of Students & Emerging Professionals 142-162
+ACO NextGen of Students & Emerging Professionals 158-168

-ACO NextGen Job Shadow Program 163
+ACO NextGen Job Shadow Program 169

 ACO PreservationWorks!
-164-167
+170-173

 Conserve or replace?
-Energy-efficient heritage windows 168
+Energy-efficient heritage windows 174

-ACO Collingwood, ACO Meaford Speaker Series 169
+ACO Collingwood, ACO Meaford Speaker Series 175

-ACO Annual Awards 170-171
+ACO Annual Awards 176-177

-ACO Heritage Day at Queen's Park 172
+ACO Heritage Day at Queen's Park 178

-Ontario's Heritage Disaster: the More Homes Built Faster Act, 2022 173-174
+Ontario's Heritage Disaster: the More Homes Built Faster Act, 2022 179-180

 ACO Cambridge & North Dumfries

 Preston Springs Hotel, 1888, Fountain and King Streets, Cambridge.